zsiki/ls/doc/source/usersguide.rst

 #.
 Click on the Single Point Calculations icon to open the *Single Point Calculation* dialog.
 #.
 Select the Orientation from the *Calculation* group.
 #.
 Select the station id from the *Station (1)* list.
 You can calculate the orientation of one station at a time.
 #.
-The *Target Points* list is filled automatically, directions to known points.
+The *Target Points* list is filled automatically, with the directions to known points from the selected station.
 #.
-Add to Used Points list one or more points which ypu would like to use for the orientation.
-If you would like to change the *Used Points* list, use the Remove button.
+Add to *Used Points* list one or more points which you would like to use for the orientation.
+If you would like to change the *Used Points* list, use the *Remove* button.
 #.
-Click on the Calculate button.
+Click on the *Calculate* button.
 #.
-Result of Calculation displayed automatically in result window.
+Results of calculation are displayed automatically in result widget.
 #.
-You can change settings in the dialog and press calculate to make another calculation, use the Reset button to reset the dialog to its original state.
+You can change settings in the dialog and press *Calculate* to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u14.png
    :scale: 80 %